 The radio station played Pink Floyd’s Shine On You Crazy Diamond (Parts 1-7).
 The TV on the wall in the kitchen’s corner was stuck on the Australian Open reruns on a sports network, rudely flipped over to APTN and the channel played The Beachcombers before it switched programs and turned to college basketball.
 Oddly, he was watching a game with the Oregon State Beavers taking on the Washington Huskies.
 The work came easy until he looked up and saw her.
 He didn’t see a flower.

 Rose was standing over top of him, and she was pissed.
-Why did she want to interrupt him, the dishes, and the Oregon State Beavers?
+Why did she want to interrupt him, the dishes, the chefs, and the Oregon State Beavers?

 “Rose, it’s nice to see you,” Ottis said.
 Rose was quick, strong, and spirited.
-(He later knew her as the bawdy wench barmaid of Weber’s Warehouse).
-He remembered her birthday and going home with her on multiple occasions.
+(He later knew her as the bawdy wench barmaid at The Weber Warehouse).
+Ottis remembered her birthday and going home with her on several occasions.
 He comforted her about everything that happened and he told her Tuesday would be missed.
 But he only wanted to fuck her screaming-eagle style, the same way he did it to Danielle on air.

 The kitchen was hot.
 There were a lot of dishes to put away, and there was a lot more college basketball to watch.
 And he had to finish the shift, but maybe she was hired to help.
-He was staring at her, but the factory sound was horrible and ambient noise from the TV and sound system was garbled.
+He was staring at her wearing a tiara.
+The factory sound was horrible and ambient noise from the TV and sound system was garbled.
 “Did you come to help?”
 He stared at her and there was an ugly cold sore on her bottom lip.
 It startled him, but he’d seen worse.

 “Nothing,” Ottis said.
-“I’m really sorry.”
+“I’m really sorry, but laundry feels better when it’s done.”
 He legitimately thought Danielle had something to do with Tuesday, but Mike might’ve had a hand in the laundry.

-“I don’t know,” he said and sighed then lowered his head into dishes.
+“I don’t know,” he said and sighed then lowered his head into dishes, cutlery and a mess.

 “You, son-of-a-bitch, cock-sucker,” she snapped.
 “You don’t care.
 You don’t give a shit.
 I’m blaming you, Ottis.
 I blame you or Daniel Blowden or Mario Valez or Alex Zappotta, or whoever the fuck you are for royally fucking up my life.”
 She lunged, spitting in his blank, pale, emotionless face.
 “Fucker.”